sungwoncho/tset/README.md

 Tset will read your model and generate a test accordingly.

 By default, the Tset will use RSpec.
 Help us add MiniTest support by contributing.

+## Dependency

+You need [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) to run some of tests Tset generates for you.

+It lets you use matchers such as `validate_presence_of(:name)` in your spec.

 ## Architecture